OpatileKelobang/100-days-of-code/log.md

 ### Day 2: June 11, 2020
 ##### Codeacademy

 **Today's Progress**: Moved onto OOP princilpes.
-Function delcarations, and calls
+Function delcarations, and invocation.

 **Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.